 Before starting the CAT preparation for MBA, candidates should go through the exam pattern and syllabus to make themselves familiar with the test scheme and the types of questions and structure of the examination.
 The CAT 2025 exam pattern is what can be called the layout/structure of the exam.
 It gives details about the duration of the CAT exam, the total number of questions to be asked, the mode of the test, the marking scheme, the number of sections, etc.

-Candidates who are interested in taking CAT exam 2025 usually come up with questions like "Can I prepare for CAT in 3 months?" during the last few months before the exam.
-To prepare for CAT in 3 months candidates must follow a structured study plan, attempt a number of mocks, CAT previous year paper and analyse their performance.
+Candidates who are interested in taking the CAT exam 2025 usually come up with questions like "Can I prepare for CAT in 3 months?" during the last few months before the exam.
+To prepare for CAT in 3 months, candidates must follow a structured study plan, attempt several mocks, the CAT previous year paper, and analyse their performance.
 They should start the preparation in sync with the CAT 2025 exam pattern and syllabus.

 Preparing with the CAT exam syllabus in mind becomes easy and more effective.
 This way, students can cover more topics in less time as they precisely know what to study and what not.
-Moreover, instead of having a single strategy for the entire CAT syllabus, make a separate strategy for every section to complete CAT Quantitative Aptitude.
+Moreover, instead of having a single strategy for the entire CAT syllabus, make a separate strategy for every section.
 Section-wise CAT preparation strategy provided below will be of great help to candidates.

 Reading as much as possible is the best way to crack this section and score good marks.
-This way you will understand how to prepare for CAT VARC section.
+This way, you will understand how to prepare for the CAT VARC section.

 Try solving questions based on comprehension, inferences, and para jumbles.
 Candidates can join any private tuition or take CAT coaching and prepare from the foundational booklets provided to them.